Amundi Funds Equity Japan Target

 For other charges that might be paid by the investor, we refer to the prospectus.

-- Withholding tax (not found% depending on the investor’s particular tax situation) : not applicable
+Withholding tax (30% depending on the investor’s particular tax situation) : not applicable

 This tax system applies to Retail customers – private individuals resident in Belgium.
 Taxation depends on the individual situation of each customer and may change in the future.